StevenMamet/qiime2-P2IRC/README.md

 `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null`
 `brew install parallel`

-Note: if you mess up and want to stop a process from running, press ctrl and c to kill it.

 First make this directory in canola.
 This is where you'll transfer the manifest.csv file to (more on that shortly).

 `